wanchain/wanchain-cross-sdk/README.md

 // SDK provides an easy way to use polkadot{.js} wallet, you can only provide url instead of provider let polkadotWallet = "wss://nodes-testnet.wandevs.org/polkadot";
 ```
+SDK does not support BTC, LTC or XRP wallets, when you convert asset from Bitcoin, Litecoin or XRP Ledger to other chains, please use a third-party wallet to send the asset to the ota address manually.

 Step 4: Select a asset pair and create cross-chain task.